 Science Week is a highlight of the Summer term and features children choosing a series of investigations they would like to try.
 Popular choices include Save the Egg, Creating Volcanoes and the Tallest Tower.

-There are trips or visits for each year group, to extend learning in particular topics.
-Recent trips include the Cheltenham Science Festival and the Cotswold Water Park and the super Bristol venue We The Curious.
-We have also had visits from a former police officer who showed the children how science can catch criminals the CSI Berky experience!
+There are trips and visits for each year group, to extend learning in particular topics.
+Recent trips have included the Cheltenham Science Festival and the Cotswold Water Park and the brilliant interactive Science museum in Bristol, We The Curious.
+We also have a yearly hands-on Year 6 workshop run by a former police officer who shows the children how science can catch criminals the CSI Berky experience!